Regaron/isa/README.md

-This is Information Security and Audit Project (https://github.com/Regaron/isa.git) doing SQL injection.
+This is Information Security and Audit Project (https://github.com/Regaron/isa.git) doing SQL injection where the api returns only `Released` products but `SQL Injection` can be done to return other data.

 ## Deployment